CrysViz/crysviz/README.md

 - Angle measurements 🔥
 - Periodic images outside the Unitcell
 - Ability to remove atoms
-- POSCAR works, CIFS only if the symmetry is p1
+- POSCAR works, CIFS (only if the symmetry is p1) and Optimade Structure URLS !!
 - Choose your own colours 🔥

 ### Features We Could Add